Rolling EDF-Cornell Fast Grants

 Typical Activities

-Grants may support activities such as convening critical workshops, opportunistically collecting data, or capitalizing on opportunities to engage policymakers.
+Grants may support activities such as convening time-critical workshops, opportunistically collecting data, meet policy requests for information or comment opportunities, or capitalizing on opportunities to engage policymakers.

 How to Apply